-All seed supplied by the Contractor shall be certified free of all noxious weed varieties identified in the Weed Control Act (Alberta).
+All seed supplied by the Contractor shall be certified free of all noxious weed varieties identified in the Weed Control Act (Alberta) and the City of Calgary Community Standards Bylaw.

-In order to maintain consistency in vegetation within the TUC, seeding of the New Infrastructure shall be the same as for existing portions of Anthony Henday Drive where the following seed mixes have been used:
+In order to maintain consistency in vegetation within the TUC, seeding of the New Infrastructure shall be the same as for the Existing Infrastructure.
+The following seed mixes have been used on the Existing Infrastructure: